 The course prepares future teachers to effectively utilize technology as a tool for student learning and for their own productivity and professional development.
 Students learn basic computer skills as well as how to use productivity software and Internet tools.
-Macintosh and Windows computers are used.

 EDUC 205.
 Introduction to Diagnostic Reading Instruction: Techniques and Strategies, 3 hours, Fall, Spring